cngroves/RFC6690-update/draft-groves-core-rfc6690up.md

 Security Considerations
 =======================
 This specification updates the {{RFC6690}} IANA Considerations.
-No additional security impacts to what is already described in {{RFC6690}} are foreseen.
+No additional protocol security impacts to what is already described in {{RFC6690}} are foreseen.

+The use of organisational prefixes introducing the possibility that people request prefixes for an organisation that they do not represent.
+The IANA considerations in this specification require that the designated expert determine if the person requesting a prefix represents the organisation related to the prefix.

 IANA Considerations
 ===================